joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-csharp/README.md

 ---
 page_type: sample
-description: This sample implements a Teams message extension that can be used as a plugin for Microsoft Copilot for Microsoft 365.
+description: This sample implements a Teams message extension that can be used as a plugin for Microsoft 365 Copilot.
 The message extension allows users to query the Northwind Database.
 products:
 - office-teams
 - copilot-m365